farhin068/BankTransactionSystem/README.md

 ## Installation
 Install XAMPP version 3.2.2
 ## Usage
-at first download the zip file from this
+At first download the zip file from this repository.
+Then unzip it.
+Save the file in htdocs folder and this htdocs folder is in xampp folder.
+Run this pproject from a browser.

-## Credits
-TODO: Write credits
 ## License
 TODO: Write license
 ]]></content>